 The injection row connected to the faulty injection

 Interacting with any of the following tables is strongly discouraged (but might be necessary in case an error has occurred mid-submission of data): injections, lmPeaks, lmQuality, ms2spectra, peakMS2link, peaks, samples, projects.
+We encourage users to contact the authors if you suspect that there is something fishy going on with these tables.

+HÄR SLUTAR MIN GENOMLÄSNING!

 Setting up a slack channel